getty-zig/getty.so/pages/guide/deserializers.md

 Congratulations!
 You've just written your first Getty deserializer!

-Now let's try to deserialize some JSON input by calling `getty.deserialize`, which takes an optional allocator, a type to deserialize into, and a `getty.Deserializer` interface value:
+Let's try deserializing some JSON data with it by calling `getty.deserialize`, which takes an optional allocator, a type to deserialize into, and a `getty.Deserializer` interface value.

 {% label src/main.zig %}
 {% highlight zig %}